Lexicon-Group-2/Coffee_shop/README.md

 ### **store.html**

 - [ ] Decide what content this page should have.
-- [ ] In principle it should contain all the products within our shop.
+- [x] In principle it should contain all the products within our shop.
-- [ ] If we decide to categorize products, for instance types of coffee, type of coffee machines, accesories and so on, then in the store.html file should have small cards and on click it will navigate to a certain category.
+- [x] If we decide to categorize products, for instance types of coffee, type of coffee machines, accesories and so on, then in the store.html file should have small cards and on click it will navigate to a certain category.
-- [ ] Categories should perhaps also be visible in the store page.
+- [x] Categories should perhaps also be visible in the store page.

 ### **product_list.card**

-- [ ] The easiest way is to make a simple html file with only product card and it's own css within head section.
+- [x] The easiest way is to make a simple html file with only product card and it's own css within head section.
-- [ ] Later we can take the css part into our static files to make it clean.
+- [x] Later we can take the css part into our static files to make it clean.
-- [ ] The product card should contain:
+- [x] The product card should contain:
-  - [ ] a product image (include any image just to make it work, it doesn't have to be done using django, just plain html),
+  - [x] a product image,
-  - [ ] Add to cart button,
+  - [x] Add to cart button,
-  - [ ] heart button to add to the wish list,
+  - [x] heart button to add to the wish list,
-  - [ ] price,
+  - [x] price,
-  - [ ] title,
+  - [x] title,
   - [ ] very short description.
-- [ ] For any of the above mentioned things use plain html and just do the styling.
+- [x] For any of the above mentioned things use plain html and just do the styling.
 Later on we will connect it with django and python.

 ### **Products**

 - [ ] Similar to our Blog project, as Sara suggested, we can add reviews and a loged in user can make a review/comment about each product.
 - [ ] In previous case, reviews/comments should be visible at the bottom of each product file.
-- [ ] Decide about the look for a product card.
+- [x] Decide about the look for a product card.
 This will be written only once and a simple for loop will render same things for all the products in our db.
 Google is our friend, simply google for "product card" and see what you like.
-- [ ] This card should have something like heart, as Sara added, so that user can put an item into a wish list.
+- [x] This card should have something like heart, as Sara added, so that user can put an item into a wish list.

 ### **cart.html**